On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 We thus ask: \emph{Are there any other mechanisms that are strategy-proof, non-bossy, and neutral?} Such mechanisms, in particular, might be able to get better fairness properties.

-A related but easier problem was addressed in \cite{Papai2000}, which showed that for agents with monotone and strict preferences, serial-quota mechanisms are the only mechanisms if, in addition to strategy-proof, non-bossy, and neutral, the mechanism must also be Pareto-efficient.
+A related but easier problem was addressed in \cite{Papai2000}, which showed that for monotone and strict preferences, serial-quota mechanisms are the only mechanisms if, in addition to strategy-proof, non-bossy, and neutral, the mechanism must also be Pareto-efficient.
 A mechanism is Pareto-efficient if the allocation it picks cannot be improved (one agent is strictly better off, while no other is harmed).

-Pareto-efficiency is a very strong requirement, which is violated by many mechanisms, including serial-quota mechanisms for most quotas (they are PO only if quotas of all agents except the first are either 0 or 1 \cite{Papai2000}).
+Pareto-efficiency is a very strong requirement, which is violated by many mechanisms, including serial-quota mechanisms for most quotas.
 Consider for example allocating three goods to two additive agents, when the first agent picks a single good, and the second agent gets the remaining two goods.
 The allocation of this serial-quota mechanism is not necessarily Pareto-efficient, as evident from the following simple example.
 Assume that the first agent values the goods at (11,10,10), while the second agent values the goods at (10,1,1).
 The mechanism results with the first agent getting utility of 11, and the second agent getting utility of 2, while if they switch their sets both will be better off: the first agent will get 20, while the second agent will get 10.

 More generally, \cite{Papai2000} observed that a serial-quota mechanism is Pareto-efficient if and only if all goods are always allocated, and the quotas of all agents except the first are either 0 or 1.
 Thus, imposing Pareto-efficiency on a serial-quota mechanism implies that not only does the first picker pick goods before others, but she also picks more goods than later agents.
 This seems very unfair, even in non-pathological examples, as when all goods are identical.
 We thus move to study truthful mechanisms that are not restricted to be Pareto-efficient, starting with characterizing such mechanisms that are neutral and non-bossy.